Title:The March Of Avernus

 Genre:Heavy / Power Metal

 UNDER NIGHT’S COVER is an Australian Heavy / Power Metal band, formed a few years ago (2009).
 Last year they released their first EP: “The March Of Avernus”.
 This EP should have seen the light of day back in 2012, but circumstances weren’t favourable, also due to line-up changes.
 But with renewed force the band continued their hard work, which did make the release happen last year.
+This album will take you to a place not suitable for cute things, puppies or a baby in his click stroller.

 “The March Of Avernus” contains six tracks, including an intro, and has a playtime of a good 34 minutes.
 It all begins with the intro “Ambush”, which sounds exactly like that: war, shootings, commands or speeches being uttered in the back, … Not exactly a bird and bees kind of track.
 The violent Metal attack of “Yesterday… When The Peace Ended” kicks in instantly with powerful guitars and thundering drums.
 Johnny’s clean vocals contrast nicely with the music, yet give the songs also a more epic touch, in my opinion.
 Straight-forward verses link with the blastbeats of the pre-chorus and so into the Thrashy (or Speed Metal) chorus itself.
 Awesome and catchy stuff!
 The obligatory solos are reserved for the end, at which point the music also changes a few times to keep the listening experience attractive enough.